Unleashing Market Fear: The Price of Folly in Investing

 Fear is an illusion that gains power if one feeds it; the outcome is rarely positive, and if it is, it’s usually a fluke.
 Here is a simple exercise when fear starts to set in.
 Ask yourself this simple question: Will I die one day?
 The answer is obviously yes unless one is mentally deranged; in that case, nothing matters.
 If yes, follow up with this question: Do I obsess over this event day and night?
 The solution for most will be no. Hence, if you don’t obsess over your death, which is the single most destructive event that anyone could experience, why, for crying out loud, do people obsess over a trivial market correction?
 Why not look at the market correction/crash through a bullish lens?

 Can you point to one market crash or so-called end-of-the-world financial event that led to the demise of the world or the financial markets?
 Nobody can, even those loud-mouthed slick snake oil salesmen can’t.
 Fear is one of the greatest enemies of success in the markets.
 When fear takes over, it causes investors to make irrational decisions that go against their long-term interests.
 Fear feeds on itself and grows larger the longer it is embraced.
-However, with an understanding of how fear works and some simple techniques, investors can avoid falling into the fear trap and instead seize opportunities during volatile periods.
+However, with understanding how fear works and some simple techniques, investors can avoid falling into the fear trap and instead seize opportunities during volatile periods.

 Understanding Loss Aversion

 One of the primary causes of fear in the markets is loss aversion.
 Research has shown that losses psychologically impact people around 2-2.5 times more than equivalent gains.
 When prices start dropping, the pain of potential losses looms much larger in our minds than the prospect of profits.
 This makes it incredibly difficult for humans to hold on during downturns.
-However, we must recognize that portions of the portfolio will often experience short-term losses and that attempting to sell at the absolute bottom is nearly impossible.
+However, we must recognize that portions of the portfolio often experience short-term losses and that attempting to sell at the absolute bottom is nearly impossible.
 It is better to have preset standards for when to cut losses rather than letting fear dictate the timing.

 Countering Negativity Bias